 Psychiatric literature notes that "Since the influx of eastern spiritual practices and the rising popularity of meditation starting in the 1960s, many people have experienced a variety of psychological difficulties, either while engaged in intensive spiritual practice or spontaneously".

 Some of the psychological difficulties associated with the intensive spiritual practice are claimed to be "kundalini awakening", "a complex physio-psychospiritual transformative process described in the yogic tradition".
 Writers in the fields of near-death studies and of "transpersonal psychology" have described a "kundalini syndrome".

 Studied twelve Kundalini (chakra) meditators, using the Phenomenology of Consciousness Inventory.
 They found that the practice of meditation "appears to produce structural as well as intensity changes in phenomenological experiences of consciousness".
-Lazar et al. (2000)[ observed the brains of subjects performing, "a simple form of Kundalini Yoga meditation in which they passively observed their breathing and silently repeated the phrase 'sat Nam' during inhalations and 'Wahe guru' during exhalations," and found that multiple regions of brain were involved especially those involved in relaxation and maintaining attention.
+Lazar et al. (2000)[ observed the brains of subjects performing, "a simple form of Kundalini Yoga meditation in which they passively observed their breathing and silently repeated the phrase 'sat Nam' during inhalations and 'Wahe Guru' during exhalations," and found that multiple regions of the brain were involved especially those involved in relaxation and maintaining attention.

 Yogi's of the mind and body, to elevate the spirit.

 How do you describe Kundalini Yoga with Philosophy?